 In chalk or charcoal, the Home Max has a traditionally Google understated design that'll fit nicely into most decors.
 The thing's got five microphones, so it can still pick up your shouts of "Hey Google" when you've got music cranked.
 It can play tunes over Wi-Fi from just about any app you can think of, and there's an auxiliary input to connect your non-smart music source of choice (a turntable, for example).
 If you're a hi-fi audio madman, you can pair two together for an extremely expensive stereo setup, but even just one will probably be the best smart audio experience you've ever had.

 It isn't as handsome as competing products from Lenovo or Google, but this list is all about audio, and the JBL Link View is the best sounding smart display you can get right now.
 In her review, Rita cited the unit's "enveloping sound and oomph," and you can really feel the thing rumble with bass.
 The speakers are powerful, with nice stereo separation.

 The Harman Kardon Citation One is like a Google Home, but more premium.
 It features the Google Assistant and its bag of tricks, and it's even a vaguely similar size and shape.
 It's more expensive, though, and it sounds markedly better, with an overall warm tone and clear sound across the frequency spectrum.
 There are also JBL's non-smart display Link speakers; the Link 20 sounds a lot like the Link View for considerably less money.
-Still into Bluetooth?
-Check out the Tribit X-Boom.
-It's not smart, but it's fully portable and sounds great for $70.
+Google's Nest Hub Max doesn't sound as good as the JBL Link View, but it's a better display and still has a pretty robust speaker.